opentraildata/OpenTrails-Mobile/README.md

 ./node_modules/.bin/cordova serve ios
 ```

+Then view the application visit `localhost:8000/ios/www/` in your web browser.

 **If you'd prefer not to have to type out the node modules path each time, you'll need to add the node modules directory `./node_modules/.bin` to your PATH environment variable.**

 ## Development